“Data is useless without the skill to analyze it” – Jeanne Harris, author of “Competing on Analytics: The New Science of

 In recent years, the rapid growth of artificial intelligence and machine learning applications has continued to evolve the competencies required of a data scientist.

 The varied nature of data science, along with the continuous change in technical tools, can make it difficult for organizations and individuals to identify necessary skills.

 For this reason, we see that in many cases data scientist job descriptions focus too much on very specific qualifications, making it difficult to match a person’s skills to the job.
 In other cases, candidates who lack the requisite level of qualifications are being recruited for data science roles.

-So it’s important to have a grasp on foundational data science skills – the “must-have” skills that are critical to building a successful data science team or to becoming a top data scientist, regardless of new developments in the field.
+So it’s important to have a grasp on foundational data literacy skills – the “must-have” skills that are critical to building a successful data science team or to becoming a top data scientist, regardless of new developments in the field.

 What is Data Science?